-Are you ready to pledge your support to save tigers from extinction?
+Are you ready to save tigers from extinction?

 As we celebrate the Year of the Tiger, we must surely recognise that if we fail to save such an iconic animal then the future for our planet and all life with which we share it looks bleak.

-With your help, we want to raise a total of £40,000 to protect the health of wild tigers around the globe.
-To reach that goal, we must first secure £10,000 in pledges from people who really care about these magnificent big cats before the end of August.
-We’d love you to join our band of committed pledgers.
+With your help, we want to raise a total of £30,000 to protect the health of wild tigers around the globe.

-During the Big Give Christmas Challenge in December, these pledges will be match-funded by online donations, making up 50% of our overall target.
+During the Big Give Christmas Challenge in December, all online donations will be match-funded.

 Today, many wild tiger populations are in decline, edging ever closer to extinction.
 Emerging disease and the continuing encroachment of humans into their territories pose fresh threats every day.